Steeplejacks

 In many cases, the work begins with inspection.
 Before any repairs are carried out, it is often necessary to understand the condition of the structure, the nature of the defects, the safest access method and the best approach for minimising disruption.

-Structures Steeplejacks Commonly Work On
+What Structures Do Steeplejacks Work On?

 - church steeples and bell towers